 The following grades are used in computing a cumulative GPA: A, A-, B+, B, B-, C+, C, C-, D+, D, D- and F. Course repeats could impact the GPA.
-Withdrawals during the Drop/Add period, grade of W, and Basic Studies work will not impact the cumulative GPA, but will impact the course completion ratio per semester.
+Withdrawals during the Drop/Add period, grade of W, and Basic Studies work will not impact the cumulative GPA, but will impact the student's pace (course completion ratio per semester).

 For transfer students, both hours transferred into the student's program of study at Mid-Atlantic Christian University and the hours taken at MACU will be used to determine satisfactory academic progress for financial aid purposes.
-Any transfer student admitted on academic probation will automatically be placed on Financial Aid Probation.
+Any transfer student admitted on academic probation will automatically be placed on Financial Aid Warning.

-Financial Aid probation and suspension.
-Students who do not meet the quantitative and/or qualitative standard have one semester financial aid probation in which they may receive financial aid.
-Transfer students admitted on academic probation will automatically be placed on Financial Aid probation.
-During the semester of probation, they must regain the above standards to continue receiving financial aid.
-If, after a semester on financial aid probation a student does not regain these standards, financial aid will be suspended.
+Financial Aid Warning and Suspension.
+Students who do not meet the quantitative and/or qualitative standard have one semester financial aid warning in which they may receive financial aid.
+Transfer students admitted on academic probation will automatically be placed on Financial Aid Warning.
+During the semester of warning, they must regain the above standards to continue receiving financial aid.
+If they regain these standards, then they will be in "good standing" and their federal financial aid eligibility will continue.
+If, after a semester on financial aid warning a student does not regain these standards, financial aid will be suspended.
 (See Reinstatement Policy below.)

 Appeal process.
 Satisfactory progress requirements outlined above may be waived based on extenuating circumstances that might affect the student's performance, such as illness, injury to student, or death in the family.
-Any student who feels there are extenuating circumstances prevailing in his case may file an appeal for an exception by making a written request to the Financial Aid Office.
-The Director of Admissions will bring the appeal before the Appeals Committee to make a decision on the student's case.
+Any student who feels there are extenuating circumstances prevailing in his case may file an appeal for an exception by making a written request to the MACU Financial Aid Office.
+The Financial Aid Administrator will bring the appeal before the Appeals Committee to make a decision on the student's case.
 At the committee's discretion, a waiver may be granted to the student to maintain his or her financial aid eligibility.
+If the waiver is granted, the student will be placed on Financial Aid Probation for one semester.
+If at the end of this probation semester the student meets both quantitative and qualitative requirements, the student will regain federal financial aid eligibility and be back in "good standing."
+If the student fails to meet both requirements, the student will be suspended and forfeit all future federal financial aid.

 Reinstatement policy.
-If a student in financial aid suspension completes a semester and is once again in compliance with the above qualitative and quantitative standards, he is eligible to apply for financial aid reinstatement.
-The student should submit a written request for reinstatement and a FAFSA to the Financial Aid Office.
+If a student in financial aid suspension completes a semester and is once again in compliance with the above qualitative and quantitative standards, the student is eligible to apply for financial aid reinstatement.
+The student should submit a written request for reinstatement and a FAFSA to the MACU Financial Aid Office.